shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.6.md

 If you have integrated the app with the {{config.extra.arcana.sdk_name}} v{{config.extra.arcana.previous_version}} package you can choose to either continue to use it with the latest {{config.extra.arcana.product_name}} product release.

 To enable Steam or Firebase authentication, you must upgrade to the release v1.0.5 or higher.
-Upgrading is easy, simply follow the [[migration-guide-v1.0.6|migration guide]] for a swift upgrade.
+To upgrade, follow the [[migration-guide-v1.0.6|migration guide]].

 Please note, in case are using an older version of the {{config.extra.arcana.sdk_name}} prior to v{{config.extra.arcana.previous_version}} then refer to the appropriate [[index-migration-guides|Migration Guides]] and upgrade to the latest version.